 Of the 70/80/90 GHz bands, the 70/80 GHz bands could likely hold the most interest.
 With the option of paired spectrum available, the 71-76/81-86 GHz allocations allow 5 GHz of full-duplex transmission bandwidth; enough to transmit a gigabit of data (1 Gbps) even with the simplest modulation schemes.
 With more spectrally efficient modulations, full-duplex data rates of 10 Gbps can be reached.

-The 92-94.0 GHz and 94.1-95 GHz allocations on the other hand are segmented into unequal portions and it is possible that the FS deployment scenario (i.e., link density) at 90 GHz will be different than that at 70/80 GHz.
+On the other hand, the 92-94.0 GHz and 94.1-95 GHz allocations are segmented into unequal portions that may render FS deployment (i.e., link density) at 90 GHz somehow different than that at 70/80 GHz.

-Given this, a simple FS mirror-mask of the 86-92 GHz band for the 92-94 GHz band could not be assumed at this time.
-Further studies for the 92-94 GHz band are needed.
+On this basis, applying a simple FS mirror-mask of the 86-92 GHz band for the 92-94 GHz band may not be assumed at this time and could require further studies.

+3.5 Comparative analysis

+Studies 1, 2 and 3 consider the compatibility between FS and EESS from different angles and some comparative elements are necessary before drawing general conclusions.
+Indeed, if the 3 Studies take into account quite similar FS deployment characteristics (link density and elevations), the analysis in term of OOB emissions are different.

+Study 1 (in Annex A, completed by Annex A1) takes the analysis from the side of the EESS (passive) protection and derives a required FS maximum unwanted emission level/mask from the EESS (passive) protection criteria.

+On the other hand, Studies 2 and 3 (in Annexes B and C respectively) take the analysis from the FS side with typical or existing power/frequency parameters and verify whether, under these conditions, the EESS (passive) protection is fulfilled.

+3.5.1 FS links density

+The following table summarises the FS link density scenarios used in the 3 studies :